Admission to OTD Program

 The department will access your recommendations through OTCAS.
 Applicants must submit three (3) recommendations.
-One (1) of the recommendations must be from a professional level OT.
+One (1) of the recommendations must be from a professional level OT who is currently practicing.
 The other two (2) should be from professionals, such as a present or former faculty member, academic advisor, or employer.
 Names and addresses do not need to be entered on the University Office of Admissions online application, but must be provided to the appropriate section of the OTCAS application.

 Please note: OTCAS does not accept paper references.
 Letters of recommendation are submitted electronically through the OTCAS system.